Aymane27-Rio/LeetCodeSol/README.md

 ## 📁 Structure

 The problems are organized by topic, and solutions are typically written in Python.
+Sometimes I use JavaScript and currently trying to sharpen the work with C++.